Botox & Dysport

 - Difficulty closing your eyes

-In general, Botox is a simple treatment that can be done during an in-office visit at your local dermatologist’s office.
+In general, Botox and Dysport are simple treatments that can be done during an in-office visit at your local dermatologist’s office.
 For most, the procedure causes only slight discomfort and is manageable using a topical anesthetic or an ice pack.
-The injection itself is done using a very small needle, so if you do not usually feel pain from a shot, you will likely feel minimal pain during the Botox injection.
-If you are worried about pain during Botox injections, speak with your dermatologist about whether it’s possible to apply a numbing cream before the treatment.
+The injection itself is done using a very small needle, so if you do not usually feel pain from a shot, you will likely feel minimal pain during the injection.
+If you are worried about pain during Botox/Dysport injections, speak with your dermatologist about whether it’s possible to apply a numbing cream before the treatment.